chaw/r7rs-libs/README.md

 * arcfour
 * bitstream
 * blowfish
-  * Tests pass with Chibi and Larceny, not Kawa
+  * Tests fail on Kawa, pass on rest
 * bytevector
-* (des - tests fail in Kawa / overflow Larceny / fail Sagittarius)
+* (des - tests fail in Kawa / problems in shift/segfault for rest -- too large constant for ash)
 * dh
 * elliptic-curve
 * entropy